Market Outlook

 • Quality has been fair; issues such as pin rot, soft shoulders, and green tip have been reported

-• Expect markets to remain elevated
+• Expect markets to remain low for another 7-10 days

 Read More